 Figure 6 shows from June 2006 annual fatalities fell steeply until June 2007 and then once again declined over 2008.
-In 2009 fatalities have increased.
+2009 saw an increase in fatalities from the previous year while 2010 ended with a drop of one fatality on the previous year.
 The average Adelaide fuel price rose dramatically from September 2007 but had a notable drop in the December 2008 quarter.
-Since the start of 2009 the price has been on the rise again.
-Unemployment rose slightly in late 2008 while serious injuries have decreased slightly in the later half of 2008 and have continued to do so in 2009.
+Since the start of 2009 the price has been on the rise again, increasing again in the December 2010 quarter.
+Unemployment rose slightly in late 2008, decreasing in December 2009, but increasing in December quarter 2010.
+Serious injuries decreased slightly in the later half of 2008 and continued to do so in 2009, with a slight increase in the June 2010 quarter, dropping again this quarter.